Product Portfolio

 I distilled everything I learned into one design

 Everything I learned across four generations lives in Gen 3, designed from the ground up for mass-market adoption.
-The failures taught me what to simplify, the field taught me what matters, and the result is the most focused product I've ever designed.
+This time it's built with a new set of AI tools and frameworks that accelerate development at every step — and the result is the most focused product I've ever designed.

 AMC Drink Swig Strawberry Breeze Classic Cafe Strawberry Vanilla Dispensed Drink Classic Cold Brew AMC Drink Swig The Founder Blueberry Matcha Dispensed Drink AMC Drink Swig Unlucky Duck Peach Mango Sparkling Water Dispensed Drink AMC Drink Swig Strawberry Breeze Classic Cafe Strawberry Vanilla Dispensed Drink Classic Cold Brew AMC Drink Swig The Founder Blueberry Matcha Dispensed Drink AMC Drink Swig Unlucky Duck Peach Mango Sparkling Water Dispensed Drink